 Many opportunities were provided to me via the career center, campus career fairs, and my professors' guidance, which has ultimately resulted in my acceptance of a position with Amazon in Seattle, Washington as a Software Engineer.

 The professors and staff here are so supportive, and they helped me greatly in finding my future direction.
 The practical and comprehensive courses I took here are also really useful in my current PhD studies at the University of Illinois Chicago.

 I chose this major after pursuing a Computer Science degree for several years and feeling like I wasn't learning everything I wanted to learn.
 While my best skill is and always has been programming, I really wanted to learn about networking, too.
 That's what drew me to begin an IT degree.

 Associate Professor of Computer Science

-Dr. Yang is an associate professor of computer science in the Department of Computer Science.
-Her research and teaching focus on computer network & wireless communication.
+Shuhui Grace Yang is an associate professor of computer science in the department of Computer Science.
+Her research and teaching focus on computer network and wireless communication.

 Professor of Computer Science

-Hairong (Helen) Zhao is a full professor in Computer Science.
-Besides teaching and research, she also serves as the Graduate Advisor in Computer Science.
+Hairong (Helen) Zhao is a full time professor in computer science.
+Besides teaching and research, she also serves as the graduate advisor in computer science.